Fine and Gross Motor Skills

 “We loved working with [Skills 4 Life], and our son learned so much.
 Thanks for helping him build his confidence in writing.
 I am so proud of everything you two accomplished!”

-An Early Assessment of Performance Can Make a Difference in Development
+Early Performance Assessment Can Make a Difference in Development

 Many families are advised to adopt a “watch-and-wait” approach when their children are having learning or motor difficulties.
 We have found that this approach tends to contribute to worsening symptoms and broadens the gap between a child’s potential and performance.
 As a result, children to become discouraged and avoid participating in activities that provide enriching and age-appropriate opportunities to learn and connect with peers.